-On November 30, 2021, the Corporation announced it added a new clinic in Hamilton, Ontario.
-The new clinic has a fluoroscopy suite and the Corporation expects the clinic to be open to patients in March 2022.
+On November 30, 2021, the Corporation announced it added a new clinic in Hamilton, Ontario with a fluoroscopy suite.

 On September 22, 2021, the Corporation entered into a partnership with Central Alberta Orthopedics Inc. ("CAO"), a leading provider of multidisciplinary care in musculoskeletal trauma and reconstructive surgery, to open an interdisciplinary pain institute in Red Deer, Alberta, through HealthPointe@CAO, an entity which each of the Corporation and CAO own a 50% interest in.
-The clinic is expected to be open to patients in May 2022.
+The clinic opened to patients in July 2022.